Back to the blog

 • Sacrifices initiative for desperation

-• Can result in getting punished with precise defensive play
+• May get punished with exacting defensive play

 Solution:

-• Only attack when your pieces are developed and coordinated
+• Only attack when your pieces are developed, and you kind of have a threat to work towards.

-• Play for pressure, not just flashy tactics
+• Play to pressure, and not just stylish moves

 Example: